prajwalbankar118/docker-node-mongo-app/README.md

 📝 .gitignore

-The following files/folders are ignored from version control:
+This project includes a .gitignore file to exclude unnecessary files and folders from version control, such as: node_modules/ (dependencies)The following files/folders are ignored from version control:

-node_modules/
+.node_modules

-.env
+.env files (environment variables)

+*.log files (logs)

+docker build files

 👤 Author